 The business case was accepted for Infrastructure Australia's assessment on 15 January, 2019.

-On 13 June, 2019, the Queensland Government's business case was positively assessed by Infrastructure Australia, and was added to the Infrastructure Priority List as a High Priority Project.
+On 13 June, 2019, the Queensland Government's business case was positively assessed by Infrastructure Australia, and was added to the Infrastructure Priority List as a Priority Project.

 The project will provide additional capacity on the motorway by widening both directions of the road between Varsity Lakes Interchange (Exit 85) and Tugun Interchange (Exit 95) from four lanes to six lanes and upgrading the majority of interchanges.
 The project also proposes to implement managed motorways technology between Nerang and Tugun, and realign the motorway between Bermuda Street and Tsipura Drive (Burleigh Heads).